 Dr Rachel Sweeney

 Rachel is Programme Lead and Senior Lecturer for Movement, Mind, and Ecology.

 Rachel has worked as Head of Dance Studies at Liverpool Hope University (2010-2021), as a Visiting Fellow for the Humanities Research Centre at the Australian National University, and as Centre Fellow for the Centre for Sustainable Futures at the University of Plymouth.
 She is a current member of the European experimental heritage project Karum Creevagh and her research has been supported internationally through the Arts and Humanities Research Council UK, Creative Ireland and CSIRO Australia, and locally through Dartmoor National Park Authorities, Teignmouth County Council and Dance in Devon.

 Jay is a Lecturer for Regenerative Economics.
-He is a co-founder of the Totnes REconomy Project, an associate lecturer in economics at Plymouth University as well as a regular teacher on our postrgraduate economics programmes.
+He is also a co-founder of the Totnes REconomy Project, and associate lecturer in economics at Plymouth University.

 Before moving to the UK Jay was based in Silicon Valley in the US as an entrepreneur and consultant in the ‘green business movement’.
 He holds an MBA from the Middlebury Institute of International Studies and a BA in Philosophy from San Jose State University.
 He’s also a fellow of the Royal Society of Arts.